pontig/robotics_first_project/README.md

 ## Method for Odometry Computation
 Upon reading a new *Quaternion* message, containing speed (m/s) and steering angle (rad), from the `/speed_steer` topic:

+1. custom odometry message (x, y, theta, timestamp):
-1. the custom odometry message (x, y, theta, timestamp) is computed assuming an Ackerman Steering model approximated to a bicycle
+    1. the custom odometry message is computed assuming an Ackerman Steering model approximated to a bicycle
     1. the custom odometry message is published
+2. regular odometry message (*Pose*, *Twist*):
     1. the regular odometry message (*Pose*, *Twist*) is computed
     1. the regular odometry message is published
+5. transform (base frame -> moving frame):

-1. the transform (base frame --> vehicle frame) is comuted
+    1. the transform is comuted
     1. the transform is broadcasted